OpenMDAO/OpenMDAO-Framework/docs/arch-doc/concepts.rst

 references a workflow that it iterates over until some condition is met.
 Nested iterations can be constructed by placing a Driver within the workflow of another Driver.
 If a Driver doesn't define its own workflow object, it will use the default workflow object that lives in the Assembly.
-The existing implementation of Workflow supports only sequential data flow workflows.
-However, a new type of Workflow that allows both data flow and control flow is planned.
+There are two existing Workflow classes currently, SequentialWorkflow and Dataflow.
+Dataflow infers execution order based on data connections between Components, and SequentialWorkflow supports a simple sequence of Components that run in the order that they are added to the workflow.
+A new type of Workflow that allows both data flow and control flow is planned.
 This new Workflow will support concurrent execution and conditional branching.